UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/README.md

 # UHML ASpace Upgrade Workflows - Overview

-Note: Eventually, this will be a table of contents, with each list item linking to a detailed workflow for that process/sub-task.
+Note: Each list item is further described in a detailed workflow for that process/sub-task.
+(Eventually these will all be linked below.)

 ## Version Upgrades